-Occasionally, this might be referred to as a Deposition Cross, reminding us of the time of Jesus' descent (the 13th Station of the Cross.
+Occasionally, this might be referred to as a Deposition Cross, reminding us of the time of Jesus' descent.
+(See the 13th Station of the Cross)

 Crucifixes tend to be seen more in Catholic and Orthodox churches, and Empty Crosses seen more in Protestant churches.
 This is not to say that people who favour the crucifix deny that Christ rose from the grave.
-On the contrary, Christ's resurrection is central to Christian doctrine, whatever the sect.
-The cross, whether empty or with a corpus, conveys the message of atonement2, propitiation3, and redemption4.
+On the contrary, Christ's resurrection is central to Christian doctrine, whatever the denomination.

-The cross signifies the future hope of believers.
-After Jesus died on the cross, he was buried in a tomb5 but he did not stay there6.
-Hundreds of people saw him7 before ascending to heaven8 where he continues to look after us9.
+A cross signifies the future hope of believers.
+After Jesus died on the cross, he was buried in a tomb but he did not stay there.
+Hundreds of people saw him before ascending to heaven where he continues to look after us.

 The shroud is also symbolised by the altar cloth.
 This is almost invariably pure white linen and covers the top of the altar, extending downward on both sides.